Slate of Candidates for 2023

 SBARC Members Activate Santa Barbara Island

-On May 19, 2025, KA6KEN and I joined The Explorers Club expedition to Santa Barbara Island.
+On May 19, 2025, Ken, KA6KEN and I joined The Explorers Club expedition to Santa Barbara Island.
 It’s the smallest and most remote in Channel Islands National Park.
-There’s no dock, no cell service, and landings are only possible by skiff when the weather cooperates.
+There’s no dock, no cell service, and landings are only possible by skiff when weather and sea conditions cooperate.
 We brought along a VHF handheld and a directional antenna and made simplex contact with KK6SXA and KN6ZZI from the island’s summit, Signal Peak.
 It was a quick turnaround.
 We had less than 90 minutes on shore.
 But we made it work.
 I documented the trip and put together a short film that tells the story, with some help from fellow explorers we met along the way. 📺 Watch the video below: —Levi, K6LCM

 SBWF To the Rescue